lobsang/medialib-server/dev/musings.md

 susceptible to inspection and manipulation by interested clients.

 Then we have the canonical representation of a song.
-This is a JavaScript object which is used in code to carry the bunch of meta data around.
+This is a JavaScript object which is used in code to carry the bunch of music item meta data around.
 From that canonical representation, one representation (serialization, really) for each supported data format can be derived.

-As such, this part of the code only cares for the application/Song part of the application/Song+json content type.
+As such, the media library implementation really only cares about the application/Song part of the application/Song+json content type.

 Within this layer there is also the song entity, a container for a song, which contains the song value itself and also provides the identity for the song.
 It also contains relationships to other entities.